nikolskiy/me/sphinx/my/resume.rst

 | **Research Assistant**  | Fairbanks, AK  | 09/06 – 05/09 |
 +-------------------------+----------------+---------------+

-Duties included devising and supporting C++ graphics applications for 3D lab (virtual Mars) and leading tours and presentations of the Virtual lab.
-As a part of ARSC team, designed and implemented Python applications for internal use, supported scientific research (worked on Venus elevation data).
+Duties included devising and supporting C++ graphics applications for a 3D lab (virtual Mars) and leading tours and presentations of the Virtual lab.
+As a part of ARSC team, designed and implemented Python applications for internal use and supported scientific research (worked on Venus elevation data).